A crowded part of east-central Hackney, dominated by council-built flats

 Homerton (pronounced ‘hommətən’) was first recorded in 1343 and takes its name (which was often rendered as ‘Humberton’) from the farm of a woman called Hūnburh.

 By the early 17th century Homerton was the most populous part of Hackney and more than a dozen lords and knights had houses here, including the governors of Jersey and Guernsey.
-Some of these property owners were only occasional visitors to Homerton but Edward, Lord Zouche cultivated a physic garden here and extended it to other plots before his death in 1625.
+Some of these property owners were only occasional visitors to Homerton but Edward, Lord Zouche, cultivated a physic garden here and extended it to other plots before his death in 1625.

 After the mid-18th century building began to spread well beyond the High Street.
 Berger’s paint factory opened in 1780 and workers’ cottages were built nearby.
-This was the start of a process of industrialization and urbanization that steadily drove the gentry away.
+This was the start of a process of industrialisation and urbanisation that steadily drove the gentry away.
 By the mid 19th century, cramped terraces were spreading outwards to join Homerton with neighbouring localities.
 A connection formed especially readily between Homerton and Hackney since the two places had only been separated by a single field even in the Middle Ages.

 Homerton station opened in 1868 and the Eastern Hospital was built in 1871 to treat smallpox victims, clinching the exodus of wealthy residents.
 By the end of the 19th century Homerton was densely built up, mainly poor and even ‘semi-criminal’ in parts.
 Industry continued to expand, until factories filled half the available land by the 1920s, mostly in purpose-built premises rather than the converted houses that were common elsewhere in Hackney.